The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Pre-Health Club

-Hello, my name is Karizmah King, and I am entering my second school year as a Student Ambassador.
-I currently run the Pre-Health Club open to anyone wanting to have a career in healthcare or would like to learn about health-related topics, like the spread of diseases.
-I also started the Study Club Hub which functions as a study space or a place for other clubs to meet up.
-My goal as a Student Ambassador is to bring the WSU Global community together so we can all enjoy our college experience even though we are far apart.
+Hello, my name is Karizmah King.
+This is my second year serving as a student ambassador.
+I currently run the Pre-Health Club, which is open to anyone aspiring to a career in healthcare or interested in learning about health-related topics.
+I also started the Study & Club Hub as a study space and place for other clubs to meet up.
+My goal as a student ambassador is to bring the WSU Global Campus community together so that we can all enjoy our college experiences despite being far apart.

 Katie Jones